sunnywoka/Group-ticket-management-system/README.md

 ![My Image](Capture.PNG)

-The administrators can easily calculate the total price by selecting the type of group and entering the number of tourists in the program, which has been designed using the strategy pattern.
+The administrators can easily calculate the total price by selecting the type of group and entering the number of tourists in the program, which has been designed using the factory method pattern.